jsmit260/reachability/README.md

 These scripts assume you are on a debian linux distro and have internet access.

-If running in a VMware Virtual Machine, make sure you are using a bridged interace.
-Do not use a VMware NAT interface as when tested it crashes the virutal NAT even with slow pps as low as 1,000.

 Are the target ranges reachable?

 # reachy.py